Farhan Zulkifli: Young Lions (loan)

 On 12 July 2023, Farhan joined Young Lions on loan from Hougang United as he is undergoing his compulsory National Service.
 He was named the club vice-captain ahead of the 2024–25 Singapore Premier League season.

 In November 2024, Farhan completed his National Service and returned to Hougang United.

+Lion City Sailors

+On 1 July 2026, Farhan joined Lion City Sailors on a two-year contract.

 International career

+Youth

+Farhan has represented Singapore Singapore U16, Singapore U19 and Singapore U23 respectively.
+In October 2021, he was called up to the Singapore U23 squad for the 2022 AFC U-23 Asian Cup qualification fixtures.

+Senior

 Farhan was first called up to the Singapore national team in 2019, for the friendly against Jordan on 5 October and the 2022 FIFA World Cup qualifiers against Saudi Arabia and Uzbekistan on 10 and 15 October respectively.

 In 2022, Farhan was called up to the national team for the 2022 AFF Championship tournament.
 He make his international debut against causeway rival, Malaysia.

 On 14 November 2024, Farhan scored his first goal for Singapore during a friendly match against Myanmar where he opened up the account in the 5th minute.